 Battle hardened Waffen-SS Panzergrenadiers

 The Soviets rushed reinforcements, including a tank brigade and an élite brigade of NKVD security troops, into the city.
 On March 14 1943 elements of the 17th NKVD Regiment and the 19th Rifle Division, reinforced by a dozen or so tanks, occupied the tractor factory complex southeast of Kharkov.
-Early in the morning of March 15 1943, Regiment Deutschland´s 2nd battalion (SS-Panzergrenadier-Division Das Reich), under command of SS-Sturmbannführer Bissinger led the attack on the entrenched NKVD troops and concealed T-34s.
+Early in the morning of March 15 1943, Regiment Deutschland's 2nd battalion of SS-Panzergrenadier-Division Das Reich, under command of SS-Sturmbannführer Hans Bissinger led the attack on the entrenched NKVD troops and concealed T-34s.
 The fighting continued until after the darkness fell.
-On March 16 1943, SS-Standartenführer Otto Kumm´s Regiment Der Führer´s 3rd battalion (SS-Panzergrenadier-Division Das Reich), arrived and began a final attack to clear the last Soviet troops out of the factory.
+On March 16 1943, SS-Standartenführer Otto Kumm's Regiment Der Führer's 3rd battalion of the Das Reich, arrived and began a final attack to clear the last Soviet troops out of the factory.
 By mid-morning, the NKVD troops and surviving Soviet infantry abandoned Kharkov and withdrew to the south and east.
 Image: Waffen-SS Panzergrenadiers outside the tractor factory gates in March 15 – 16 1943.
 Commons: Bundesarchiv.